prestonmoline/prestonmoline.github.io/_posts/2025-11-15-Muzzle-City-of-Wolves.md

 Despite my issues with it, I had an enjoyable enough time with it.
 The action was good enough to keep my attention, and since it’s only an hour and a half long, I felt like it was worth giving it a shot.
 Plus it’s always fun watching Aaron Eckhart.

+UPDATE 11/18/2025 - I didn't realize this was a sequel to a movie called "Muzzle."
+Some of the flashbacks could be to the first movie and some other plot-related items I thought were missing could have been in the 1st movie.
+I'll have to give the original a watch soon to see if it makes me like this one more or if I agree with my initial review.

 **Rating:**
 2/5